nesar/cosmohydro_emu/README.md

-# Emulator suite for multi-redshift summary statistics from the CosmoHydro simulations
+# Emulator suite for summary statistics from the simulations with varying subgrid and cosmological physics.

 A Python package for fast, multi-redshift emulation of astrophysical and cosmological summary statistics trained on the CRK-HACC **CosmoHydro** simulation ensemble, which varies **5 subgrid-physics parameters and 2 cosmological parameters** simultaneously.

 ## Overview

 This package provides trained Gaussian-Process surrogates that predict summary statistics as a function of subgrid physics *and* cosmology, at any redshift inside the trained range.
 The emulators were trained on 100 of the 110 hydrodynamical simulations of the CosmoHydro suite ($L = 400\,h^{-1}\mathrm{Mpc}$, $2\times1024^3$ particles), with the remaining 10 held out for validation.
-Each statistic is emulated independently at every stored snapshot; predictions at intermediate redshifts are linearly interpolated between the two bracketing snapshot emulators.
+Each statistic is emulated independently using GP at every stored snapshot; predictions at intermediate redshifts are linearly interpolated between the two bracketing snapshot emulators.

-Compared to [`subgrid_emu`](https://github.com/nesar/subgrid_emu) (5 subgrid parameters, $z=0$ only, smaller boxes) this suite adds cosmology as an input, a much larger simulation volume, more statistics (halo mass function, eight cluster profiles, gravity-only $P(k)$) and redshift evolution.
+Compared to [`subgrid_emu`](https://github.com/nesar/subgrid_emu) (5 subgrid parameters, $z=0$ only, smaller boxes) this suite adds cosmology as an input, a much larger simulation volume, more statistics (halo mass function, eight cluster profiles) and redshift evolution.

 ## Available Summary Statistics